riotshield/PopcornTimeTV/README.md

 cd ~/Desktop
 git clone https://github.com/PopcornTimeTV/PopcornTimeTV.git
 cd ~/Desktop/PopcornTimeTV
-git checkout 0.6.2
+python install.py
 ```
+Follow the instructions in the install sript to update your copy of PopcornTime.
+For all future updates, just run `python install.py` and it will walk you through the rest.

-If you are installing PopcornTIme for the first time run
+If you are installing PopcornTime for the first time run and are having issues try running
-`pod install` otherwise if you are updating, run `pod update`
+`pod install` otherwise if you are updating, run `pod update`.

 If issues persist when installing TVVLC, remove the Pods folder and Podfile.lock and run this command in terminal `rm -rf ~/.cocoapods/repos/popcorntimetv`